In this article, readers will acquire the knowledge needed to know how to respond to a threat detection alert in UniFi Network.

 The signature suppression function of the Threat Detection Engine allows a UniFi Administrator to disable alerting(IDS/IPS) and blocking(IPS) on particular signature patterns that are known to be non-malicious.
 To suppress a signature follow these steps:

-1. Navigate to the Threat Management > Traffic Log tab in the controller interface.
+1. Navigate to the Threat Management > Traffic Log tab in the Network application.

 This article includes info on Suppressing, Blocking and Blacklisting.
 To read about Whitelisting, please see: the Whitelisting section in the UniFi - USG/UDM: Configuring Internet Security Settings article.